jamesmcdonald112/dev-journal/case-studies/portfolio/Building the Portolio.md

 }
 ```

-We make it an async function as the token provider make be fetchign the info from a server. we save out default headers to a const headers so we can add them to the headers again later.
-First we check if authentication configuration exists ` (this.authConfig.tokenProvider)` as it make not be requred by the developer so it may not have been set.
-It is sayig dod the develoepr supplky a function that knows jow to get a token,.
-If they did, we call the function and await its results.
-Await is need as the result may be asynchronous, for example it may be read from cookies, localStorage, or a refresh endpoint.
-Even if it is not async, it still works fine.
+We make this function async because the token provider may need to fetch a token from a server or another async source.

+We first store the default headers in a const headers variable so we can modify and merge them later.

+Next, we check if an authentication configuration exists (this.authConfig.tokenProvider) — since it’s optional, the developer may not have provided one.

+If a token provider function exists, we call it and await its result.
+The await is necessary because the token might come from an asynchronous source (e.g. cookies, localStorage, or a refresh API).
+Even if it’s synchronous, it will still work correctly.

-If a token exists (`if (token)`), we inject it inot the headers undert the correct name.
-Instead of harcoding "Authorization" we use `this.authConfig.tokenHeader ??
-"Authorization"` which means "use whatever tokenHeader is set in the congif, or default to 'Authorization' if none was provided. smae logic for Finally, we return all the merged headers — the defaults, any user-passed headers, and now the auth header if one was added.
+If a token is returned (if (token)), we inject it into the headers under the correct name.

+Instead of hardcoding "Authorization", we use this.authConfig.tokenHeader ??
+"Authorization", meaning “use the configured header name or fall back to ‘Authorization’ if none was provided.”

+Finally, we return all merged headers — the defaults, any user-provided headers, and the new auth header if one was added.

 Also, update this to include await: